kenya-data-platform-user-group/Queries-in-Azure-Cosmos-DB-for-NoSQL-with-Nest.js/README.md

 - Build a RESTful API with NestJS framework
 - Connect to Azure Cosmos DB using the official SDK
 - Implement CRUD operations with TypeScript
+- Perform advanced queries with pagination, filtering, and sorting
+- Optimize queries for performance and cost efficiency
 - Handle configuration and environment variables
-- Implement proper error handling
+- Implement proper error handling and middleware

 ## Prerequisites